Zenmo/Holon-webapp/README.md

 - Add the server with the credentials given in the docker-compose file.
 Add for the hostname: db.
 - Open your added server and delete the db holontool with right-click > delete.
 - Add a new db by rightclicking and name it holontool
+- Now you can do two things:

-- Or rebuild the whole project or execute the .devcontainer/docker-entrypoint.sh by executing the following commands: cd .devcontainer and second ./docker-entrypoint.sh
+1. Rebuild the whole project OR...
+2. execute the .devcontainer/docker-entrypoint.sh by executing the following commands: cd .devcontainer and second ./docker-entrypoint.sh